 The library is pleased to announce that the new Zeutschel Zeta scanner has arrived and available for use by readers.
 Scans are made in color / greyscale or black and white.
 The cost is 5p per scan or 10p per printed page (black and white prints only).
 Please bring your own USB / Memory stick.
 With the scanner, volumes are placed face upwards in the book cradle which protects volumes from being damaged.
 Library users are required to purchase a re-chargeable card for £1.00 to which credit may be added.
 Library staff are generally available to show readers how to make scans.

-Please note that during the Library summer closed period, the Oce photocopier will be removed.
+Please note that during the Library summer closed period, the Oce photocopier has been removed.
 When the library re-opens readers will be directed to use the new Zeutschel Zeta scanner.
-Scans may be saved to USB or may be printed (double sided if required).
-Please use up the credit on existing photocopy cards by 15th August 2014
+Scans may be saved to USB or may be printed (double sided if required)

 Access to JSTOR is still possible from the Computer Room within the Joint Library and we would like to remind members that they may be able to obtain off-site access via their own academic institutions.